mbeddr/mps-platform-docs/src/doc/docs/patterns/user_experience.md

 ## UI

+The UI in MPS is influenced by the builtin editor cells and styles, custom cells and swing components.
+Since there are no guidelines in MPS, it is important to see how other guidelines can be applied.
+In the end, you can have perfect guidelines, but you might also need to adhere to your companies' guidelines.
+Consistency is here a very important topics, especially when mixing different styles.

 - [Design Better Forms](https://medium.com/nextux/design-better-forms-96fadca0f49c)
 - [IntelliJ Platform UI Guidelines](https://jetbrains.github.io/ui/)
 - [When to use checkboxes](https://docs.microsoft.com/en-us/windows/win32/uxguide/ctrl-check-boxes#is-this-the-right-control)

 ## UX/Usability

+The following links give introductions to the topic:

 - [Ten Usability Heuristics for User Interface Design](https://www.nngroup.com/articles/ten-usability-heuristics/)
 - [UX Design: How to Make User Interface Readable](https://blog.tubikstudio.com/ux-design-readable-user-interface/)

-The following items are cited from different UX guidelines from the web:
+The following items are cited from different UX guidelines from the web, and might be applicable to your project:

 [Windows Design Techniques](https://docs.microsoft.com/en-us/windows/win32/uxguide/how-to-design-desktop-ux#design-techniques):